Jeffreyjelly/jjs_light_ctrl_with_helpers/README.md

  - still seems to be problem when the lights are getting stuck at the dim value but I haven't figured out what path is causing it yet. (happens very rarely at this point but might be something happening right after dimming)

 ## Revision history
+ - 1.3.12 - 2025_08_08
+   - Changed the inputs to have dropdown for easy of blueprint setup readability in sections.
+   - Added an untested fix for the lights that turn on for scenes where they were set to off but you're still targeting a group of lights.
+   - Added some alternative constants for the input numbers, input datetime, and input boolean so that the setup can be easier with less required input helpers.
+   - Changed the temp_scene_name_ent to be auto generated from the blueprint name.
+Untested but hopefuly removes some human error to not make the scenes the same name for the recovery scene this creates for dimming.
  - 1.1 - 2023_11_06
    - added input_number for the time the automation holds onto the temporary scene so your lights stay to the old value for however long you want to specifiy.
    - added a package for a room to be added easily